shakacode/react_on_rails/README.md

 **Project Objective**: To provide an opinionated and optimal framework for integrating Ruby on Rails with React via the [**Webpacker**](https://github.com/rails/webpacker) gem.

 React on Rails integrates Facebook's [React](https://github.com/facebook/react) front-end framework with Rails.
 React v0.14.x and greater is supported, with server rendering.
 [Redux](https://github.com/reactjs/redux) and [React-Router](https://github.com/reactjs/react-router) are supported as well, also with server rendering, using **execJS**.

+The ability to use a standalone Node Rendering server for better performance and tooling is supported for React on Rails Pro.
+Contact [justin@shakacode.com](mailto:justin@shakacode.com) for more information.

 ## Table of Contents